Sussex Eye Laser Clinic

 In fact, IPL therapy for dry eyes has been found to improve symptoms in patients with a range of contributing factors, making it a versatile option for many dry eye sufferers.

-Call Us for Cataract Surgery
+Call Us IPL Treatment for Dry Eyes

 In summary, while IPL therapy for dry eyes has become an increasingly popular treatment option, there are many myths and misconceptions surrounding its use.
 By separating fact from fiction, we can gain a clearer understanding of how IPL dry eye treatment works, its benefits and its limitations.